image

 47. The Educational National Gallery Of Modern Art

-The Educational National Gallery Of Modern Art
+Educational National Gallery of Modern Arts Delhi

 The National Gallery of Modern Art in Delhi is a premier art gallery run by the Ministry of Culture.
 Over 14000 works by renowned artists like as Thomas Daniell, Rabindranath Tagore, Nandalal Bose, Jamini Roy, Raja Ravi Varma, and others await in this mesmerizing blend of contemporary and ancient treasures, making it an educational paradise for art admirers.